open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-automated-testing-python.md

 The following steps are optional (next mandatory step is point 5 below).

-**NOTE**: You should only follow these steps if you either know what you’re doing or you are sure you’ll be able to manage the virtual environment.
+Note: You should only follow these steps if you either know what you’re doing or you are sure you’ll be able to manage the virtual environment.

   * type `pip install virtualenv`
   * cd into the directory you want to use to store the tests